 Apps were making me money, but I still really wanted to make games.
 By now I was using C and Assembler and experimenting with Mode X, VESA and EMS/XMS memory.
 640K really wasn’t enough.
 I bought Watcom C/C++ so I could use DOS4GW.
 It was wondrous!

 The Internet turned out to be quite useful.
 I was able to assemble a team of artists to work on a real-time strategy game entitled Galaxy.
 We got a prototype up and running, but it was difficult to maintain the initial momentum.
 The rise of DirectX brought the question of whether to continue or switch technologies.
 In the end, the prototype was as far as we got.

 At that time the web was still relatively new.
 I remember reading the HTML 2.0 specification, one of the few resources available to learn it.

 It wasn’t long before I wrote a command-line tool to make HTML easier to work with.
 HyperProcess was a preprocessor for HTML.
-It supported file includes and other features, while also serving to lint and compress your HTML.
+It supported file includes and other features, while also serving to lint and compress my HTML.
 Think static-site generator sans-Markdown.